 In medicine, breast imaging is the representation or reproduction of a breast's form.
 There are various methods of breast imaging.
 Scintimammography is a type of breast imaging test that involves the detection of cancer cells in the breasts of some women who have had abnormal mammograms, or for those who have dense breast tissue, post-operative scar tissue or breast implants, but is not used for screening or in place of a mammogram.

 Rising incidences of breast cancer across the world and growing prevalence for early diagnosis of disease are majorly propelling the growth of the global breast imaging market to the extent.
-Besides, the rise in the geriatric population, increasing initiative steps by the government in spreading awareness over the treatment procedures for breast cancer in rural areas are featuring to expand the growth of the breast imaging market.
+Besides, the rise in the geriatric population, increasing initiative steps by the government in spreading awareness over the treatment procedures for breast cancer in rural areas, are featuring to expand the growth of the breast imaging market.
 Also, the rise in the focus on determining dense breast tissue with these imaging techniques is spurring the demand of the market.

 The emergence of the latest technological developments in the medical sector is solely to surge growth opportunities for the market.
-Rise in the investments from both government and non-government organizations, growing urbanized population and rising number of research and development institutes to introduce highly featured products are ascribed to bolster the demand of the breast imaging market.
-A rise in the spending on healthcare, increasing constructional activities of hospitals with advanced equipment to improve diagnosis and therapeutics procedures are straight impacting the market growth towards positive.
+Rise in the investments from both government and non-government organizations, growing urbanized population, and rising number of research and development institutes to introduce highly featured products are ascribed to bolster the demand of the breast imaging market.
+A rise in the spending on healthcare, increasing the constructional activities of hospitals with advanced equipment to improve diagnosis and therapeutics procedures are straight impacting the market growth towards positive.

-The cost for installation and maintenance of the devices is a bit expensive, and this has been a major challenging factor for the market developers.
+The cost of installation and maintenance of the devices is a bit expensive, and this has been a major challenging factor for the market developers.
 Lack of skilled persons in monitoring the systems effectively is slowly restraining the demand of the breast imaging market.
 The rise in the complexity in real-time applications and system failures are inhibiting the growth rate of this market.
 Frequent changes in the technologies may also decline the demand for the breast imaging market.
 These devices' exposure to high radiation where they show adverse effects on the patients is also impeding the growth of the market.

 Market Size Available